davegranados/jumpcloudtest/README.md

 - Enhance the possible responses to deal with weak passwords/prohibited password characters.
 These could also be a part of the theoretical config file

 Windows Specific issues:
-The Jump Cload Password Hashing document ('The Document') has an issue with running curl on windows.
+The Document has an issue with running curl on windows.
 Double quotes must be used in order for the commands to execute successfully.
 So:

 curl -X POST -H "application/json" -d '{"password":"angrymonkey"}' http://127.0.0.1:8088/hash